scottyviscosity/the-harsh-north/factions.md

 Sarls are an extremely barbaric, rugged, and harsh people.
 They primarily inhabit the rough ranges of Trollheim Mountains, but also live on the coastline near the Gulf of the Maelstrom.
 They are fearless seamen and whalers who dare to hunt the greatest of sea monsters.

-They are surrounded by many harsh neighbors including roaming warbands from the North, Kislev tribes to the East, and the many monstrous denizens of Troll Country.
+They are surrounded by many harsh neighbors including roaming warbands from the North, Kislev clans to the East, and the many monstrous denizens of Troll Country.
 This fact has come to define them as a people and has shaped their personalities.
 The old gods and their traditions still hold sway here.
 Over the years, Sarls have kept trade open with their neighbors, the Norse Dwarfs.
 Dwarfs remain mistrustful of these barbarians, but out of necessity they still travel down the River Groene (Dypvann) for trade.

-Northern Sarl minor tribes, that live high in the mountains between the Trollheim range and the northern pass (Gorge of the Damned), are worshippers of the Dark God Nurgle.
+Northern Sarl minor clans, that live high in the mountains between the Trollheim range and the northern pass (Gorge of the Damned), are worshippers of the Dark God Nurgle.
 They live mostly in the caves and are shunned (and also feared) by other Sarls.
 Many Nurgle Champions have risen amongst them.
-The most notable of these Nurgle worshipers is the Wolf Brothers tribe, commonly referred to as "Decayed Ones".
+The most notable of these Nurgle worshipers is the Wolf Brothers clan, commonly referred to as "Decayed Ones".

 - **Capital:** Suderholm
 - **Main Settlements:** Gotland, Stromstaad, Thorshafn
-- **Famous Clans & Minor Tribes:**
+- **Famous Clans & Minor Clans:**
   - Doombringer
   - Fremen (Graennae)
   - Stormfang (Stromstaad)